kizro/polysemantic-feature-disambiguation/README.md

 # polysemantic-feature-disambiguation

 In this notebook I explore how a small one layer language model disambiguates activations from a polysemantic neuron.
-I find that small set of nearby neurons either cancel or reinforce the polysemantic neuron’s contribution so that the final residual stream points toward the correct next token.
+I find that a small set of nearby neurons either cancel or reinforce the polysemantic neuron’s contribution so that the final residual stream points toward the correct next token.
 Furthermore, ablating the context-specific neuron sets shifts the model’s next-token predictions in the expected direction.